Back to home

 A spreadsheet of follower counts cannot see either trap.

-The risk is competitor lock-in.
-The brief that skips the past-deal check walks straight into it.
+The risk is competitor lock-in, and the brief that skips the past-deal check walks straight into it.

 How to pilot electronics creators in 90 days